BladeFireLight/WindowsImageTools/docs/en-US/Convert-Wim2VHD.md

 ```

 ### -Unattend

-Path to file to copy inside of VHD(X) as C:\unattent.xml
+Path to file to copy inside of VHD(X) as C:\unattend.xml

 ```yaml
 Type: String